percona/web-dev-test/agent-log/README.md

 time should be spent implementing your best ideas for the agent log browser page.

-Since this is a test, we can't give you answers about Symfony or other technologies, but if some part of the task, this readme, the sample code or data, etc. is not clear, then please email daniel@percona.com or ismael.ambrosi@percona.com.
+Since this is a test, we can't give you answers about Symfony or other technologies, but if some part of the task, this readme, the sample code or data, etc. is not clear, then please email daniel@percona.com.

 1) Development environment
 --------------------------